jacob414/mocha-jsdom/README.md

-# Running Mocha tests under Node.js with a jsdom
+# Mocha tests under Node.js with a jsdom

 This is a proof of concept project to find a convenient way of running Mocha tests via the Node.js runner using